Kevin Eiben

-Kevin Eiben (born September 28, 1979) is a Canadian former professional football linebacker who is currently the defensive co-coordinator and linebackers coach for the Toronto Argonauts of the Canadian Football League (CFL).
-He was drafted 26th overall by the Argonauts in the 2001 CFL draft and spent the first 11 years of his playing career with the team, followed by one season with the Hamilton Tiger-Cats.
+Kevin Eiben (born September 28, 1979) is a Canadian former professional football linebacker and coach.
+He was drafted 26th overall by the Toronto Argonauts of the Canadian Football League (CFL) in the 2001 CFL draft and spent the first 11 years of his playing career with the team, followed by one season with the Hamilton Tiger-Cats.
 He is a four-time Grey Cup champion after winning with the Argonauts as a player in 2004 and as an assistant coach in 2017, 2022, and 2024.
 He played college football for the Bucknell Bison.

 Early life

 Eiben grew up in Delta, British Columbia with parents Laraine and Larry Eiben, and three siblings.
 He now resides in Mississauga, Ontario.
 Eiben comes from a football family.
 His father played strong safety at the University of Cincinnati and his uncle, George, played fullback at the University of Nebraska–Lincoln.
 His brother, L.J., was a third round draft choice of the Argonauts in the 1996 CFL draft played for the BC Lions.

 Eiben attended Vancouver College high school, lettered in football, basketball, and baseball.
 He was named all-league football player three times, voted Provincial Offensive Most Valuable Player at quarterback in football his final year, and also made 102 tackles at the safety position.
 In addition, he was named to the all-league in basketball his senior year.

 Eiben went on to Bucknell University, where he majored in business management.
-He was a Dean’s List student and member of the Patriot League Academic Honour Roll.
+He was a Dean's List student and member of the Patriot League Academic Honour Roll.
 In his 4 years playing for the Bucknell Bison football team, Eiben started 33 of 43 games playing at either strong or free safety position.
 He holds a number of school records, including sharing the single-game interception record of 4.
 In 1999, he received the Clarke Hinkle Award as the Bison's outstanding linebacker or defensive back.
-He led the Patriot League in 2000 with eight interceptions and, in 2001, was named an American Football Coaches Association All-American, a second team AP Division I-AA All-American, was a first team All-Patriot League selection, a first team ECAC All-Star, the Patriot League’s Scholar-Athlete, and the Bison's MVP.
+He led the Patriot League in 2000 with eight interceptions and, in 2001, was named an American Football Coaches Association All-American, a second team AP Division I-AA All-American, was a first team All-Patriot League selection, a first team ECAC All-Star, the Patriot League's Scholar-Athlete, and the Bison's MVP.
 Eiben was inducted into the Bison Hall of Fame in 2012.

 After his first year with the Argos, he went to Florida State in the off-season to do his Masters in Sports Management.